Skip to Content

 1110100111

-Electrical Specifications Of MCP23017
+Electrical Specifications the GPIO Expander MCP23017

 The MCP23017 IC can be powered from 5 V or 3.3 V. Let us see a few critical electrical parameters of the IC, which are essential to ensure you can build the project.